This article on savings during retirement is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

-My daughter is a sophomore at the University of New Hampshire.
-Here are 3 ways she contributes to her college education.
+My daughter attended the University of New Hampshire.
+Here are 3 ways she contributed to her college education.

 1) Stafford Loans